Langfang Sourcing Agent | BJ-TJ Electronics

 Lead times: Standard PCB assembly with approved design and confirmed components: 3–5 weeks.
 Consumer electronics with custom injection mold tooling: 10–14 weeks including mold sampling.
 For data center hardware components with standard designs, lead times of 4–6 weeks are typical.
 Battery pack assembly (using supplied cells) runs 4–6 weeks with UN 38.3 documentation.

 Port and logistics: The practical logistics advantage of Langfang is the choice between air (dual airport) and sea (Tianjin, 60 km).
 For shipments under 200 kg, PKX air freight to Europe is cost-competitive with sea freight when considering storage and transit time.
 For container shipments, Tianjin Xingang road trucking is the standard path — most Langfang factories have established Xingang forwarding relationships and can provide EXW pricing with freight quotes included.
+Your sourcing agent can actively manage these freight options.

 Common questions